 Next, we have an underappreciated book from Lange.
 For some reason, this book flies under the radar for most medical students.
 There is no reason why, as it covers both the basic and clinical aspects of neurology in an orderly and understandable manner.

 The structure of this book is different from the other books from Lange in that it puts its emphasis on the neurologic examination and history taking as the cornerstone of diagnosis, and treatment.

 It does so by having a separate chapter on history taking and its role in diagnostics.
 This is followed by a symptom-centered presentation for neurological diseases.

 I find the clinical approach with history taking at the center to be very helpful.
 I also like that it has a separate chapter on diagnostics, including indications, contraindications, procedures, analysis, and potential complications.

 While great for clinical neurology, this book is not the best when it comes to tackling neuroanatomy, which might explain why it’s not as popular.
 Also, it is slightly more expensive than several of its peers.

-That being said, If you are looking for a clinical take on neurology this is an excellent resource which is definitely worth your consideration.
+That being said, If you are looking for a clinical take on neurology this is an excellent resource that is definitely worth your consideration.
 Follow this link to amazon to get a preview of the book and check its current price.

 Clinical neuroanatomy made ridiculously simple (Review book)

-Coming from the made ridiculously simple series, this book offers a short review on clinical neuroanatomy at the delight of countless medical students worldwide.
+Coming from the made ridiculously simple series, this book offers a short review on clinical neuroanatomy to the delight of countless medical students worldwide.